The rural outdoor museum in Oberlienz in East Tyrol invites to a time journey through seven different buildings

 Image gallery: Oberlienz Outdoor Museum

 Oberlienz, in the heart of the Lienz Dolomites, is not only beautifully located but also a history-charged place whose origins date back to pre-Roman Age.
 In the locality of Lesendorf, for example, the imposing Roman Villa Rustica stands.
 The Oberlienz Outdoor Museum in the heart of the village, tells about its rural past in an impressive way.

 It is integrated in the "Vom alten Leben" theme path (From ancient times), which offers several stations with interesting information boards about life in times gone by.
 This trail is a so-called Sun Path - around the Sun Villages Oberlienz, Thurn and Gaimberg there are some of these theme paths.
 The farm buildings which can be admired here, take you on a journey through the centuries and show the East Tyrolean architecture.
 In total there are five buildings and two mills which can be visited: the Lamprecht-Oberragger Mill and the Zopp Mill, a corn mill.

-The theme path "Vom alten Leben" and the Outdoor Museum Oberlienz are freely accessible all year round.
+The theme path "Vom alten Leben" (From ancient times) and the Outdoor Museum Oberlienz stay open all year round.
 Demonstrations at the museum on a irregular basis.